 Slow Play – Mow Your Lawn Later – 5% American Lager

-While it’s awesome to have come local and national options for cider, York County has its own gem of a cidery in Windy Hill.
-With bottles available all around the area and their farm open during the fall, you can find some great options.
+While it’s awesome to have come local and national options for cider, York County has its own gem of a cidery in York!
+With bottles available all around the area and their farm open during the fall, you can find some great options at Windy Hill Cider.

 Hoppin’ Johnny – 6% Dry-hopped cider